golioth/docs/docs/firmware/golioth-firmware-sdk/authentication/certificate-auth.md

 ### Create and sign device certificates

 Now generate and sign a device certificate.
-The resulting key/crt will be converted to the `DER` binary format for use with the Golioth Zephyr SDK.
+The resulting key/crt will be converted to the `DER` binary format for use with the Golioth Firmware SDK.

 ```shell
 PROJECT_SLUG='your-golioth-projectID'